Arava, 20 mg 30 pcs.

 – Respiratory system and mediastinal disorders

-Rare: interstitial pulmonary process (including interstitial pneumonia), with possible fatal outcome.
+Rare: interstitial pulmonary process (including interstitial pneumonia), possibly fatal.

 – Metabolic disorders